- What are the scholarly goals of Seminars at Calvin?

 Who may apply?

-Seminars @ Calvin does not discriminate with regard to age, race, color, national origin, religious affiliation, gender or disability in any of its educational programs or activities.
+Seminars at Calvin does not discriminate with regard to age, race, color, national origin, religious affiliation, gender or disability in any of its educational programs or activities.
 Prior attendance of a summer seminar at Calvin will not normally make you ineligible to attend another.
 Each seminar has different requirements and qualifications.
 Select the topic of interest to view specific details.

 What is the cost to apply?